0xDones/terraform-monorepo-example/README.md

 ### Mixed

 Using this pattern you'll have a mix of the previous two.
-Let's talk about the `stacks` folder.
-Sometimes you have an app that use multiple cloud resources, like `SQS Queues`, `SNS Topics`, `S3 Buckets`, so it could be confused to deploy these resources in different places, so maybe it makes sense to have a module just for this app.
-You could add it to the `stacks` folder, and deploy all of them together.

 ```txt
 .